Skip to main content

 Blue Lace Agate

-A banded variety of Blue Chalcedony with distinctive white and pale blue lace-like banding patterns.
-Technically a form of agate (banded chalcedony), Blue Lace Agate is the most popular and sought-after variety for metaphysical use.
+A banded variety of Blue Chalcedony with distinctive white and pale blue lace-like patterns.
+Technically a form of agate (banded chalcedony).
+The most popular variety for metaphysical use.

 Holly Blue Chalcedony